Configuration

 The path to a config can also be provided:

-All exporter configurations can be listed with jmp exporter list:
+All exporter configurations can be listed with jmp-exporter list:

-$ jmp exporter list
+$ jmp-exporter list

-$ jmp client delete myexporter
+$ jmp-exporter delete myexporter

 Deleted exporter config '/etc/jumpstarter/exporters/myexporter.yaml'